zordius/subtask.js/README.md

    R.a.b.c = 10; // Error in .execute() callback will be delayed
 }).execute(function (R) {
    // This callback function still works!
-   // the previous exception will be throw later.
+   // the previous exceptions will be throw later.
 });

+// Use task.quiet() or task.throwError = false to stop all exception.
 anotherErrorTask.quiet().execute(function (R) {
-   // still safe, and now exception will be throw
+   // still safe, and now exception will not be throw
    // access stored exception from this.errors
 });
 ```